Nigerian Suya Recipe

 easy nigerian suya

-Nigerian Suya Recipe Variations
+Nigerian Suya Variations

 Make your Nigerian Suya special and fun by adding your favorite ingredients.
 Instead of an all-meat dish, you can add roasted vegetables of your choice.
+For instance, Foodie Crush suggests the following vegetables for skewer recipes:

 • Tomatoes